Joe’s Weather Blog: Monsoonal flow with another cold front (THU-6/23)

 The drought though there persists but this will help.

-On the KS side…the drought is still a bit issue out towards the western part of the state…
+On the Kansas side, the drought is still a bit issue out towards the western part of the state…

 Central and eastern KS though are in pretty good shape.
 There are some signs that SW KS may get some decent moisture as well over the next few days.